Shahrukh-13/Octoskull/README.md

 # Octoskull
 This is my animatronic OctoSkull project.
 It is inspired by H.R.
 Giger's work and papercraft designer Methakura's OctoSkull papercraft.
-When I saw her papercraft I immediately thought that it will look so awesome if the tentacels could move, so I decided to make this animatronic project.
+When I saw Methakura's papercraft I immediately thought that it will look so awesome if the tentacels could move and  I wanted to make the tentacle look like xenomorhp's tail.
+So I decided to make this animatronic project.
 You can read the Wiki section for more details about the project: https://github.com/Shahrukh-13/Octoskull/wiki

 ![Animatronic_octoskull](https://github.com/user-attachments/assets/35480357-565d-4985-833a-e7f81111822b)